 Responds to inquiries concerning patient lab values, reference ranges, specimen requirements, procedures, time required for tests and preparation of specimens to outside labs for analysis

 Perform computer functions required for completion of tasks: data entry of patient information and tests requested, printing, worksheets, reports, result inquiry, etc.

 Attend division and department staff meetings

 Promote and contribute to the development of teamwork in the service and working relationships between the laboratory and other departments

 Completes compliance, safety and other training relevant to job functions as assigned

 This position provides opportunities to work in a fast-paced, challenging, diverse and rewarding environment.
 As an employee you will enjoy generous benefits and work/life programs.
 For detailed information on Benefits for this position, click here.

-REQUIREMENTS: High school graduation or equivalent AND one year of chemical, clinical, or public health laboratory experience OR A completion of a laboratory assistant course approved by the American Society of Clinical Pathologists OR equivalent education/experience.
+REQUIREMENTS: High school graduation or equivalent AND one year of chemical, clinical, or public health laboratory experience OR Completion of a laboratory assistant course approved by the American Society of Clinical Pathologists OR Equivalent education/experience.